Siberian Breaks

 "Siberian Breaks" is a song by the American rock band MGMT, released as the second single from their second studio album Congratulations (2010) as an exclusive release part of Record Store Day on April 17, 2010.
 It is the longest track on the album and MGMT's second longest song to date, clocking in a minute and a half behind "Metanoia."
 Andrew VanWyngarden has said that Siberian Breaks is his favorite song on the album.

+Background

 The song was released as a limited-edition 12" blue marble vinyl single for Record Store Day 2010, featuring the full 12-minute album version of "Siberian Breaks" on side A, with side B featuring a special etched design.
 There were 2000 copies pressed and it has been said to be "the perfect companion piece to the album".
 VanWyngarden has said of the song, "It's kind of like eight different songs strung together into one, and the general theme is about surfing in the Arctic Circle by Russia."